yrmvgh/yiufcrawl/README.md

 * Citations are okay, but try to stay away from the most generic ones.

 ### Tiles
 We're always open to improvements to existing tiles or variants of often-used tiles (eg floor tiles).
 If you want to give this a shot, please [contact us](#community) via forums or IRC.
-In case you drew some tiles of your own, you can submit them to ~~our bug tracker~~ YIUFCRAWL! https://github.com/yrmvgh/crawl/issues.
+In case you drew some tiles of your own, you can submit them to ~~our bug tracker~~ **YIUFCRAWL**! https://github.com/yrmvgh/crawl/issues.

 ### Patches
 For developers (both existing & aspiring!), you can download/fork the source code and write patches.
 Bug fixes as well as new features are very much welcome.